hughbris/grav-plugin-pushy/README.md

 ## Credits

-* [GitSync plugin](https://github.com/trilbymedia/grav-plugin-git-sync) from Trilby Media (mostly @woofz I think) for inspiration and some code
+* [GitSync plugin](https://github.com/trilbymedia/grav-plugin-git-sync) from Trilby Media (mostly @w00fz I think) for inspiration and some code
 * @pamtbaau for assistance with some obscure undocumented Admin techniques that had me stumped

 ## To Do